FAQ

 6. A player is considered eligible if he/she attends the given session with the intention of playing and his/her colour-code is the one being challenged into.

 7. Incumbents are chosen at random from eligible players.
 Eligible players who choose not to participate in a challenge will have their colour-code changed to one level lower via the Knock-down rule (below).
 Incumbents who have already participated in a challenge match may decline subsequent challenge matches on the same night, without penalty.
+An incumbent may not be challenged within one month of advancing to a new colour.

 8. Successfully challenging in Singles games: